House at 362 Sea Cliff Avenue

 House at 362 Sea Cliff Avenue is a historic home located at Sea Cliff in Nassau County, New York.
 It was built about 1875 and expanded in 1890.
 It consists of a three-bay, 2-story main section with a mansard roof and 1 1/2-story gable-roofed wing in the Second Empire style.
 It features a shed-roofed porch with scrollsawn corner brackets.

 It was listed on the National Register of Historic Places in 1988.
+It was included in a study covering the Sea Cliff Summer Resort area as a "Thematic Group".